truefoundry/elasti/docs/src/dev-contributors.md

 description: Contributors to the KubeElasti project
 ---

-This page recognizes all the amazing people who have contributed to the KubeElasti project.
+This page recognizes all the dedicated and incredible people who have contributed to the KubeElasti project.
 We appreciate all contributions, from code to documentation, testing, and community support.

 <br>